hiddb/hiddb-sdk-js/README.md

 }
 ```

-We are working on examples.
+🚧 We are working on more examples.
 Meanwhile have a look at our [API documentation](https://docs.hiddb.com).

 ## Contributing